Nisarg000/BankingWebsite/README.md

 # BankingWebsite
 I have coded this website using css,js and html.
 Me and my friends have coded this very simple website.

-In our website I may have added a few code from the internet but otherwise the rest of the coding is done by using our won logic //I wanted to write this honestly here
+In our website I may have added a few code from the internet but otherwise the rest of the coding is done by using our own logic //I wanted to write this honestly here

 In order to use our website make sure you change the filenames path on login.html,temp.html etc.